i-5ive/cmput404-project/README.md

 CMPUT404 Wi19 Team Project

 We are making a distributed social network!
-Check out this version 1 video [here](https://youtu.be/oBdpFlbDGqc)!
+Check out our video [here](https://youtu.be/9pP6n_PdUaw)!
+Test out our website with this [User Manual](https://github.com/i-5ive/cmput404-project/wiki/User-Manual).

 # Setup